 Python Scrapy Cheat Sheet

-• control + C (twice if needed)
+control + C

 Cronjobs and Crontab